WLLC Placement Test FAQ's | World Languages, Literatures, & Cultures

 How do I get credit posted to my transcript?

 Credits are not automatically posted to your transcript.
-If you are taking the test in-person, you must let the test proctor know you wish to have the credit applied to your transcript and provide your signature.
+You must let the test proctor know you wish to have the credit applied to your transcript and provide your signature.

-If you are taking the test remotely, you will receive an email to your UNT email address after finishing the exam.
-It will ask if you would like the credit posted to your transcript.
+If you took the test online/remotely during the Fall 2023 semester or prior, you recieved an email to your UNT email address with your test results after finishing the exam.
+This email asks if you would like the credit posted to your transcript.
 You must reply to this email to confirm that you accept the credit and the $53 fee.
 You can pay the fee at my.unt.edu.
+Contact us if you need to accept credits from an online exam.

 How long will it take for my credit to appear on my transcript and degree audit?

-After accepting credit, it takes about four to six weeks for credit to be posted to student transcripts.
+After accepting credit, it takes about 4-6 weeks for credit to be posted to student transcripts.
 Several UNT departments are responsible for processing credit by examination.
 If you need language credit to graduate, please be aware of this process and plan to take the placement test early in your academic career.

 Do I have to wait for my credit to be posted to my transcript before enrolling in a course?

 No. If you have accepted your credits, we can enroll you in a course while your credits are being processed.
-Please email worldlanguages@unt.edu with your student ID number, course number, and the section number of the course you need to enroll in.
+Please email worldlanguages@unt.edu with your full name, student ID number, the course number, and the section number of the course you need to enroll in.

 Do I have to pay the fee before my credits are posted to my transcript?